 Today, it is estimated that more than 5 billion people have mobile devices, and over half of these devices are smartphones.
 Mobile landscape is changing rapidly, and users have high expectations about the mobile experience.
-Designers strive to create mobile apps that not only meet users’ needs but also provide a delightful experience.
+Designers strive to create mobile app designs that not only meet users’ needs but also provide a delightful experience.
 In this article, we will cover the common screens that almost any mobile app has, as well as share some design tips for every screen.
 But before we dive into details about mobile screens, we will discuss the key difference of mobile UI design.

 Mobile UI design specifics